RyanBram/RPGMDynamicActions/Dynamic Motion/Basic Usage.md

 ![Image](https://newrpg.up.seesaa.net/image/20200315_thrust.gif)

 At the same time as the action of "thrust", the animation set for the skill is played.
-For <D-Animation /> , refer to the description of the Dynamic Animation plug-in .
+For <D-Animation/> , refer to the description of the Dynamic Animation plug-in .

 Animation specification is optional.
 After the operation is completed, the animation set for the skill will be played automatically.
-If you don`t need to make fine adjustments, this is fine.
+If you don`t need to make explicit setup, this is fine.

-Also, if you call the template, you can omit it as follows.
+Also, if you call the pre-made template, you can omit it as follows.
 ```
 <D-Motion:thrust/> // 突き
 <D-Animation/> // アニメーション